alpha22jp/atomic-chrome/README.md

 ### For Chrome

-Emacs Chrome shares [Atomic Chrome](https://atom.io/packages/atomic-chrome) as an extension on Chrome.
+Atomic Chrome for Emacs shares [Atomic Chrome](https://atom.io/packages/atomic-chrome) as an extension on Chrome.
 Just install and setup it.

 ### For Emacs

-Emacs Chrome can be installed via MELPA as below.
+Atomic Chrome for Emacs can be installed via MELPA as below.

 <kbd>M-x package-install [RET] atomic-chrome [RET]</kbd>